glxne/DATA332.GG/SentimentAnalysis/README.md

 # Charts

 1. I first made a wordcloud of the emotion associated with the words each sentiment.
-Results came from nrc lexicon
+Results came from nrc lexicon.
+Positive and Negative were about the same in terms of number but when you include the other words (most being negative), negativity does exceed positive which is expected.
 ![image](https://github.com/glxne/DATA332.GG/assets/159860384/665497f3-1672-409b-85db-2a0964d05691)